 - (1) any man-made device for support or replacement of a part of the body, or to increase acuity of one of the senses.
-Such items include: prescription eyeglasses; contact lenses; hearing aids; artificial limbs or teeth; neck, back, arm, leg, or similar braces. - (2) insulin, insulin syringes, and glucose test strips sold with or without a prescription.

-- (3) hospital beds, crutches, wheelchairs, similar home health aids, or corrective shoes. - (4) drugs or medicine, including oxygen. - (5) equipment used to generate, monitor, or provide health support systems, such as respiratory equipment, oxygen concentrator, dialysis machine. - (6) durable medical equipment which has a federal Health Care Financing Administration common procedure code, is designated reimbursable by Medicare, can withstand repeated use, is primarily and customarily used to serve a medical purpose, is generally not useful to a person in the absence of illness or injury and is appropriate for use in the home. - (7) under no circumstances shall "prosthetic" include medical marijuana regardless of whether it is sold or dispensed pursuant to a prescription, recommendation, or written certification by any authorized person.
+Such items include: prescription eyeglasses; contact lenses; hearing aids; artificial limbs or teeth; neck, back, arm, leg, or similar braces. - (2) insulin, insulin syringes, and glucose test strips sold with or without a prescription. - (3) hospital beds, crutches, wheelchairs, similar home health aids, or corrective shoes. - (4) drugs or medicine, including oxygen. - (5) equipment used to generate, monitor, or provide health support systems, such as respiratory equipment, oxygen concentrator, dialysis machine. - (6) durable medical equipment which has a federal health care financing administration common procedure code, is designated reimbursable by Medicare, can withstand repeated use, is primarily and customarily used to serve a medical purpose, is generally not useful to a person in the absence of illness or injury and is appropriate for use in the home. - (7) orthodontic devices dispensed by a dental professional who is licensed under Title 32, Chapter 11 to a patient as part of the practice of dentistry. - (8) under no circumstances shall "prosthetic" include medical marijuana regardless of whether it is sold or dispensed pursuant to a prescription, recommendation, or written certification by any authorized person.